patchspace/katas/pocket_calculator/README.markdown

 * Pocket calculator (turn on)
 * Entering integers
 * Integer maths
+* Entering negative integers
 * Clear
 * Changing operation
 * Memory
 * Entering decimals
 * Decimal maths
+* Entering negative decimals
 * Backspace

 A more masochistic way to start the kata would be to do as much of the entering and editing, including backspace, first.
 After this though, the rest should be easy.

 I've tagged the examples to give an indication of which features you need for each, where there are cross-cutting concerns (eg decimals).
+These aren't exact though - let me know if you find any interesting dependencies I missed.

 ## Contact